-The music major is founded on a balance in the core training between the fields of Music History, Ethnomusicology, Theory, and Composition.
-Through a series of requirements, you will acquire a foundation that introduces you to the sheer range of musical traditions available to study, and to a series of specialist skills and tools that facilitate and deepen that study.
+The music major is founded on a balance between the fields of Music History, Ethnomusicology, Theory, and Composition.
+Five core courses provide a foundation for the broad study of music, introducing the wide range of traditions within the subject and providing training in a series of specialized skills and tools that facilitate and deepen that study.

 B. Music Theory Core Courses - (3 c.u.)

 Music 2700 – Music Theory and Musicianship I (1.5 c.u.)

 Music 2710 – Music Theory and Musicianship II (1.5 c.u.)

 (Both theory courses are required and meet five hours per week, with three hours of theory instruction and two of musicianship training; MUSC2700 AND 2710 fulfill College Formal Reasoning and Analysis Foundational Requirement).